-* Supplementing will decrease milk supply.
-Baby will not drink from Mom as much and therefore her supply will decrease.
+Supplementing will decrease milk supply.
+A baby might not drink from the mother as much and therefore her supply will decrease.

-* Supplementing breast milk, may lead to the breasts becoming engorged.
+Supplementing breast milk may lead to the breasts becoming engorged and painful.

-* Most moms who supplement end up breastfeeding for only a short period of time.
+Most mothers who supplement, end up breastfeeding for only a short period of time.

-To supplement breastmilk with formula will not help Jaundice, but will
+To supplement breastmilk with formula will not help combat Jaundice, but will

 make it worse.
 Breast milk acts like a natural laxative to eliminate